Jerusalem Post hacked on Iran general's killing anniversary | Law-Order

 Soleimani rose to prominence by advising forces fighting the Islamic State group in Iraq and in Syria on behalf of the embattled Assad.

-U.S. officials say the Guard under Soleimani taught Iraqi militants how to manufacture and use especially deadly roadside bombs against U.S. troops after the invasion of Iraq.
+US officials say the Guard under Soleimani taught Iraqi militants how to manufacture and use especially deadly roadside bombs against US troops after the invasion of Iraq.
 Iran has denied that.
-Soleimani himself remains popular among many Iranians, who see him as a hero fighting Iran's enemies abroad.
+Many Iranians to this day see Soleimani as a hero who fought Iran's enemies abroad.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)